dorianquelle/dorianquelle.github.io/_posts/2023-10-14-Cheating-In-Titled-Tuesday.md

 Finally, **mercatorproject** questions the specific choice of two standard deviations as the threshold for defining a "suspicious player."
 The choice of two standard deviations is a common rule of thumb in statistics for identifying outliers, but in the context of chess and potential cheating, it might not be the most appropriate measure.

 They're all right!
 Expect for the one guy who said I'm a cheater myself 🤔.
-I 100% agree!
 This method is blunt, it cannot find any specific cheater, and it will always turn up loads of false-positives.
 I desperately do not want to accuse anyone of cheating falsely (I dont have 100.000.000$).
 What this method does achieve is to show that Kramnik is wrong.
 There might be cheating, but claiming that a substantial proportion of players is cheating is a baseless accusation.

 So what does the data tell us?
 <div align = "center">